(Quick Reference)

 }

-There are many such create-* commands that can be explored in the command line reference guide.
+The Grails CLI offers numerous other commands that you can explore in the Grails command line reference guide.

 2.13 Generating an Application